ch4n8ru/ott/README.md

 If it occurs please verify if you are on the correct route.

+## Note about uploading images
+To store images in localstorage is is converted to base64.
+However local storage is limited to only 25MB.
+For this i have added some images in src/assets/images directory. please use these images for upload

 ## State Management:
 uses ngrx store for state management and to make the application reactive